kevin-chalmers/set10108/labs/lab06/README.md

    2. Merge
 3. Gather results

-Because of this we have a number of new operations we have to define.
-First, let us define two merge methods - one to merge at the top of the list and one at the bottom.
+First, we define two merge methods - one to merge at the top of the list and one at the bottom.

 ```cpp
 // Merges the largest n values in local_data and temp_b into temp_c